cny123222/Lab1-Image-Feature-Extraction/README.md

 ```

 Note:
-- The  `hist-type`· can be selected from 'color', 'gray', 'gradient', and 'all' (for all three histograms).
+- The  `hist-type` can be selected from 'color', 'gray', 'gradient', and 'all' (for all three histograms).
 - Avoid duplicate filenames in `input-dir`.
 - The `output-type` parameter is optional.